lexnederbragt/MBV3070-H19/5_biopython.md

 from Bio.Alphabet import IUPAC my_seq = Seq("ATGGCC", IUPAC.unambiguous_dna)
 ```
-Now, use some of the methods above on this string.
+Now, use the following methods on the my_seq seq: transcribe(), translate(), complement(), reverse_complement()

 Next, create an mRNA string instead.
 Make sure you use Us instead of Ts, and use the unambigous_rna alphabeth.
 Try out the various methods again.

 Q: Can you find some methods that work with DNA, but not mRNA?

+### We can use normal string methods on Seq ###

+Figure out how to do the following:

+- how long my_seq is
+- what the first letter is
+- all of the sequence, except the first and last letter

+Notice the difference between the results from the last two.

 ### Creating SeqRecord objects ###

 SeqRecords hold not only the Seq, but also metadata.
-The only thing you need to create a Seq object however is a Seq, and a text string that will become the id.

 First, let's import them and see what help says about them:

 ```python
-from Bio.SeqRecord import SeqRecord
+from Bio.SeqRecord import SeqRecord help(SeqRecord)

-help(SeqRecord)

 ```

-...something about the methods here....

-Let's create a SeqRecord:
+Many of these are simply the same methods as for Seq.

+Let's create a SeqRecord.
+The only thing you need to create a Seq object however is a Seq, and a text string that will become the id.

 ```python
 seq_record = SeqRecord(seq = my_seq, id = "MyID")